jonasjancarik/telethon-sql/README.md

 SQLAlchemy-backed session storage for Telethon.
 Store sessions in Postgres (or any SQLAlchemy-supported DB) instead of SQLite.

+> Note: synchronous-only.
+Telethon's session interface is sync, and there is no async session variant.
+Use synchronous SQLAlchemy engines/drivers (async URLs/drivers are not supported).

 ## Install (uv) from GitHub

 - **Postgres (psycopg v3 extra)**: